 As mentioned before, High-bandwidth Digital Content Protection (HDCP) Lockup is an interruption in the output signal from an audio system.
 It occurs when the devices do not understand one another.
 When this happens, HDMI output on the receiver stops working, and no signal or sound is heard.

-you can troubleshoot HDMI lockup by disconnecting all the HDMI devices, restarting the receiver and other components, set on the HDMI control settings on the receiver, or set TV speaker systems to Audio system.
+you can troubleshoot HDMI lockup by disconnecting all the HDMI devices, restarting the receiver and other components, setting the HDMI control settings on the receiver, or setting TV speaker systems to the Audio system.

 Also, it is recommended that you turn off the CEC feature on the menus of each of the devices connected.

 If your Pioneer receiver connected to the TV through HDMI outputs an image but no sound, it is most likely a settings issue.
 Try HDCP lock troubleshooting or just hit the receiver button on your remote, select audio, and toggle down to select HDMI.
 You can then change the setting to THRU and check if the sound comes out on the TV.